 Without adequate support from executive management, project managers risk losing resources and risk losing the attention from other executives necessary for project success.

-In fact, according to PMI, "One in three unsuccessful projects fails to meet goals due to poorly engaged sponsors."
+In fact, according to PMI, "One in three project failures happen due to poorly engaged sponsors."

 At the same time, without effective communication from a project manager, executive sponsors can be left feeling like they are holding all of the accountability for a project but without adequate knowledge of how it is progressing.
 Getting support from executive sponsors, while important, is often done ineffectively and can even be perceived as rude if performed without care.

 Engage often -- Keeping a project sponsor up-to-date is one of the tasks of project management that is simple to do, but rarely done effectively.
 Naturally, if a sponsor asks you to inform them on a less frequent basis, do so, but it is always best to air on the side of higher frequency to avoid a sponsor feeling left out of the project.
 Frequent engagement will also help your cause should you need to request additional resources or rally support from your sponsor's peers.